HSF/hsf.github.io/_gsocblogs/2022/blog_MCnet_KalpShah.md

 ## Links

-The codes are dataset manipulation are present here : https://github.com/Blizzard57/data-manipulation
+The codes for dataset manipulation are available [here](https://github.com/Blizzard57/data-manipulation)

-The codes for pilemc are present here : https://gitlab.com/hepcedar/pilemc
+The codes for pilemc are present [here](https://gitlab.com/hepcedar/pilemc)